And the perfect Dubai wedding to go with it.

 The pair met at the Australian University of Wollongong in Dubai about 12 years ago, and became close friends.

-However, it was only recently that they realised their friendship was turning into something more.
+However, it was only recently that they realised their friendship was blossoming into something more.

 “During these 12 long years of genuine friendship where we’ve seen each other go through the best and worst, have seen our friends migrate and leave this amazing place to pursue their other ambitions, Adnan and I have enjoyed our time here with our families and have seen this place blossom in front of us – exactly like our relationship did,” Shazia said.